-If you’re ready to store away winter clothing for another year, be sure that’s everything’s clean.
-Even minor splashes and spills can oxidize and discolor over time.
-Body oils, perspiration and food or beverage stains can attract insect damage.
-After cleaning, store everything in breathable garment storage bags and keep stored clothing where temperatures don’t get extreme.
+Before you stash winter clothing for the season, be sure everything’s clean.
+Even the slightest splash or dribble can oxidize and darken over time.
+Body oils, perspiration and food or beverage stains can permanently soak in, even attract insect damage.
+Protect your investment by cleaning everything before hanging on wooden or plastic hangers, storing in breathable garment bags and putting in a dry, temperature-stable area until fall.
 Ask us about storage and packaging options.